 PLANNING POLICY CONTEXT Continued.
-2.

-- 2.2.5 Policy 74: Landscaping and Tree Preservation states that the council will take account of the retention of existing landscaping and the provision of new landscaping when considering planning applications. - 2.2.6 Policy 104: Landscape Conservation states that 'the Council will seek to preserve and enhance the quality of landscape throughout the District ... ' - 2.2.7 Policy 105: Landscape Development and Improvement states that 'the District Council will promote and seek to secure landscape creation, improvement and enhancement throughout the Green Be t countryside.
+- i) Context The scale and character of its surroundings in terms of height, size, scale, density or plot to floorspace ratio...' - 2.2.5 Policy 74: Landscaping and Tree Preservation states that the council will take account of the retention of existing landscaping and the provision of new landscaping when considering planning applications. - 2.2.6 Policy 104: Landscape Conservation states that 'the Council will seek to preserve and enhance the quality of landscape throughout the District...' - 2.2.7 Policy 105: Landscape Development and Improvement states that 'the District Council will promote and seek to secure landscape creation, improvement and enhancement throughout the Green Be t countryside.
 Priority will be given to the urban fringe and particularly in the Landscape Development Area (LDA) shown on the Proposals Map...'
 (Note: the Site lies within the LDA)